Arthur-Milchior/anki-template-card-type/generators/README.md

 different kind of input.
 Those are also used in ```TableFields``` below.
 The different kinds of input are:
 * LabeledField(field): in this case, the field is either a string or a Field.
-The label is the nmae of the field.
+The label is the name of the field.
 * LabeledField(labeledField): in this case, the object is a copy of the input
 * LabeledField(field,label): in this case, the field is either a